luvpatel801/-Teacher-Student-Dashboard-and-Discussion-Forum/README.md

 # -Teacher-Student-Dashboard-and-Discussion-Forum
-Worked Remotely during Summer Internship at Webcode Solutions as Full Stack Web Developer.
+Worked Remotely during Summer Internship at Webcods Solutions as Full Stack Web Developer.
 Created and enhanced the website (Teacher-Student Dashboard and Discussion Forum) for this company.
 Website was built using HTML5, CSS3, Bootstrap, PHP, JavaScript and MySQL Database.